Adversarial Rademacher Complexity of Deep Neural Networks: Introduction

 \section{Introduction}

-Deep neural networks (DNNs) \citep{krizhevsky2012imagenet,hochreiter1997long} have become successful in many machine learning tasks such as computer vision (CV) and natural language processing (NLP).
-But they are shown to be vulnerable to adversarial examples \citep{szegedy2013intriguing,goodfellow2014explaining}.
-More specifically, a well-trained model performs badly on slightly perturbed data samples.
-Adding perturbed samples into the training dataset can improve robustness in practice, but it still cannot lead to satisfactory performance.
-One of the major challenges comes from generalization.
-It is found that training a model to fit perturbed training samples is relatively easy, but such a model does not perform well on the adversarial examples of the test set.
-For example, when applying ResNet to CIFAR-10, adversarial training can achieve nearly 100\% robust accuracy on the training set, but it only gets 47\% robust accuracy on the test set \citep{madry2017towards}.
-Recent works \citep{gowal2020uncovering,rebuffi2021fixing} mitigated the overfitting issue, but it still has a $20\%$ robust generalization gap between robust test accuracy (about 60\%) and robust training accuracy (about 80\%).
+Deep neural networks (DNNs) \citep{krizhevsky2012imagenet, hochreiter1997long} have achieved remarkable success in various machine learning tasks, including computer vision (CV) and natural language processing (NLP).
+However, they have been shown to be vulnerable to adversarial examples \citep{szegedy2013intriguing, goodfellow2014explaining}.
+More specifically, a well-trained model can perform poorly on slightly perturbed data samples.
+Incorporating perturbed samples into the training dataset can improve robustness in practice, but it does not always lead to satisfactory performance.
+One major issue arises from generalization: while training a model to fit perturbed training samples is relatively easy, such a model often fails to generalize well to adversarial examples in the test set.
+For instance, when applying ResNet to CIFAR-10, adversarial training can achieve nearly 100\% robust accuracy on the training set, yet only 47\% robust accuracy on the test set \citep{madry2017towards}.
+Recent works \citep{gowal2020uncovering, rebuffi2021fixing} have mitigated the overfitting issue, but it still has a $20\%$ robust generalization gap between robust test accuracy (approximately 60\%) and robust training accuracy (around 80\%).
 Therefore, it is interesting to provide a theoretical understanding of adversarially robust generalization.
 This paper focuses on Rademacher complexity.

 In classical learning theory, the generalization gap can be bounded in terms of Rademacher complexity with high probability.
-Rademacher complexity is defined as

-where $\mathcal{S}=\{\bx_i,y_i\}_{i=1,\cdots,n}$ is the sample dataset, $\mathcal{H}$ is the hypothesis function class, and $\sigma_i$ are i.i.d.
-Rademacher random variable, \emph{i.e.,} $\sigma_i$ equals to $1$ or $-1$ with equal probability.
-Techniques for deriving upper bounds on the Rademacher complexity of deep neural nets has been well studied. \citet{neyshabur2015norm} used a layer-peeling technique to provide a bound: for depth-$l$ neural nets, assume that the weight matrices $W_1,W_2,\cdots,W_l$ in each of the $l$ layers have Frobenius norms bounded by $M_1,\cdots,M_l$, and all $n$ input instances have $\ell_2$-norm bounded by $B$, the generalization gap between population risk and empirical risk is bounded by $\mathcal{O}(B2^l\prod_{j=1}^l M_j/\sqrt{n})$ with high probability. \citet{bartlett2017spectrally} provided a spectral norm bound for Rademacher complexity by bounding the covering number of function class of DNNs.
+Rademacher complexity is defined as where $\mathcal{S}=\{x_i,y_i\}_{i=1,\cdots,n}$ is the sample dataset with $n$ samples, $\mathcal{H}$ is the hypothesis function class, and $\sigma_i$ are i.i.d.
+Rademacher random variables, \emph{i.e.,} $\sigma_i$ takes values $1$ or $-1$ with equal probability.
+Techniques for deriving upper bounds on the Rademacher complexity of deep neural networks have been extensively studied, including layer-peeling \citep{neyshabur2015norm, golowich2018size} and covering number arguments \citep{bartlett2017spectrally}.
 For more details, see Section \ref{rel}.